allanbrandonr/ScoringModels-Automation/README.md

 # ScoringModels-Automation
-Providing functions for automate selection and fitting of scoring a& weighted regression based models
+Providing functions for automate selection and fitting of scoring & weighted regression based models

 # Summary
 The objective of the codes is to automate scoring model selection and fitting.
 The codes optimize fitting of a weighted regresion model